 All submissions must be in English, and must use the IEEE dual column conference template with 10pt font and not exceed the page limit (including all figures, references and appendices).
 Paper must be submitted electronically in PDF by the due date via EasyChair.

 The chairs reserve the right to reject submissions (without reviews) that are not in compliance or out of scope for the conference.
-All accepted papers will be submitted to the IEEE-CS Digital Library.
+All accepted papers will be submitted to the IEEE-CS Digital Library as the APSEC 2018 conference proceedings.
+For your paper to be published in the APSEC 2018 conference proceedings, at least one of the authors of the paper must register for the conference and confirm that she/he will present the paper in person at the conference venue.

 APSEC 2018 Posters Co-Chairs